-Chinese Chicken Corn Soup
+Easy Chicken Corn Soup Recipe

 Anyone living in Boulder, Colorado can attest to experiencing all four seasons in a single day.
 So, it was no surprise that a day in April began warm and summery.
 By noon we had plowable hail, followed by a blustery afternoon that left most of us cold and wet.
 As a doctoral candidate at the University of Colorado at Boulder, the unpredictable weather of the Front Range was as much a topic as statistics in Political Science.
-Although there were days when I packed a homecooked meal, other times were spent savoring the meals at the cafeteria on campus.
-Boulder boasts of having been voted the best small city In the US a few years in a row and for having some of the best food that a foodie can explore.

-It was during one of these sudden outbursts that I made some lifelong friends over a bowl of Chinese chicken corn soup.
+During one of these sudden outbursts, I made some lifelong friends over a bowl of Chicken Corn Soup.
 With the weather forecasts warning of stormy conditions, I spent that afternoon huddled in the cafeteria swapping stories with my friends.
-Thanks to the cafeteria’s staff, they had replenished the chicken corn soup that was steamy, and the smell was swirling around.
+Thanks to the cafeteria’s staff, they had replenished the Chicken Corn Soup, and the smell was swirling around.
 The warmth of the company was heightened by the rich, silky soup topped with fried onions and scallions.
-This was a stark contrast to the tableau of a wintry and windswept parking lot.
+This starkly contrasted with the tableau of a wintry and windswept parking lot.

-There is a real debate about whether the recipe for the Chinese chicken corn soup is the same as the egg-drop or egg flower soup because they both contain swirls of the beaten egg.
+There is a real debate about whether the recipe for this simple Chicken Corn Soup is the same as the Egg-Drop or egg-flower soup because they both contain swirls of beaten egg.
 The answer is a definitive maybe.
-Here is the thing: they both contain chicken and/or chicken broth (at the bare minimum).
-But the egg drop soup has a history in China that predates the introduction of corn by a millennium at least.
+They both contain chicken and/or chicken broth (at the bare minimum).
+But the Egg Drop Soup has a history in China that predates the introduction of corn by a millennium.
 You can introduce corn into the egg drop soup because it is what I call a “platform” dish.
-The egg drop soup itself provides a platform to introduce a variety of ingredients.
-You could include a number of mild vegetables (think diced celery), and of course, carbs and proteins such as mushrooms, tofu, shrimp, and chicken.
+The egg drop soup provides a platform to add a variety of ingredients.
+You could include several mild vegetables (think diced celery), and proteins such as mushrooms, tofu, shrimp, and chicken.

-Back to the Chinese chicken corn soup.
-Undoubtedly, virtually every Asian restaurant serves a version of this dish, reflecting the chef’s own imagination and constraints.
-In fact, it is a very straightforward dish.
-My version of the Chinese chicken corn soup is slightly spicy.
+Undoubtedly, virtually every Asian restaurant serves a version of this dish, reflecting the chef’s imagination and constraints.
+It is a very straightforward dish.
+My Chicken Corn Soup Recipe is slightly spicy and simple to make.
 This reflects both my South Asian and South East Asian preferences.

-1. Corn: There are six types of corn kernels: flour, waxy, dent, sweet, flint, and pop.
+1. There are six types of corn kernels: flour, waxy, dent, sweet, flint, and pop.
 Sweet or waxy corn can be used for Chinese chicken corn soup.

 1. Flour corn: As the name suggests, it is used to make corn flour, bake bread, and as a wheat flour substitute in pancakes, biscuits, waffles, and pastries.